steveculshaw/brindlewoodbay/README.md

 Edgar is lying in the room, in the middle of a pool of blood ... <br>**likely due to the harpoon through his side!**

-Winnie's medical knowledge comes to the fore ... yeap, he's dead.
+Winnie's medical knowledge comes to the fore<br>
+ ... yeap, he's dead.<br>
-Wedged into the wound is a piece of scrimshaw ... but getting it to examine, would disturb the body.
+Wedged into the wound is a piece of scrimshaw<br>
+ ... but getting it to examine, would disturb the body.<br>
 George comes in and complains that the blood is soaking into the reclaimed flood planks from the Deep Reaver.

-Sam Cooper, Detective Deputy comes in ... and Winnie schmoozes her with our knowledge and contacts with the sheriff.
+Sam Cooper, Detective Deputy comes in<br>
+ ... and Winnie schmoozes her with our knowledge and contacts with the sheriff.

-Krish is trying to leave ... call Moonhowl to block him.
+Krish is trying to leave<br>
+ ... call Moonhowl to block him.
-Interesting, he mentions knowing Edgar
+ ... interesting, he mentions knowing Edgar!

 Meanwhile Krystal doses Krish up with one of her *"cherry ok"* teas (*copyright Kevin Hearne*)

-Krystal chats to Krish ... him and Edgar has a *"thing"*, but they recently broke up.<br>
+Krystal chats to Krish<br>
+ ... him and Edgar has a *"thing"*, but they recently broke up.<br>
 Oh, Prof. Schwartz has some drops of blood on his left shoe.<br>

+Atsidi quizzes him about the blood<br>
-He claims it must have got there when he approached the body.<br>
+ ... he claims it must have got there when he approached the body.<br>
-Police take the shoe away as evidence.
+ ... police take the shoe away as evidence.

-Now that's interesting ... <br>
+Now that's interesting<br>
-**Clue:** George and Cornelius are deep in conversation about *"something"*.<br>
+ ... **Clue:** George and Cornelius are deep in conversation about *"something"*.<br>
+ ...
 And they quickly separate when Winnie approaches George.

 Winnie challenges George about the missing details on the great tentacle event<br>
  ... seems that he could make them available.<br>